Things You Need To Know About Ear Canal Tumor Removal

 - Genetic or hereditary.

-In most cases, tumors may appear as pink, white, or purple nodular masses in the ear canal.
-If the tumors are benign, they may grow to a certain size and not be problematic.
+Usually, tumors may appear as pink, white, or purple nodular masses in the ear canal.
+If the tumors are benign, they may grow to a specific size and not be problematic.
 Meanwhile, if the pets get malignant tumors in the ear canals, these tumors grow abnormally, ulcerate, and bleed.
-Which eventually result in recurrent or chronic ear infections.
-If not treated on time, such cancerous tumors may cause severe infection and pain for both cats and dogs.
-According to the experts, the most common clinical signs of pets with ear canal tumors are:
+Which eventually results in recurrent or chronic ear infections.
+If not treated on time, such cancerous tumors in cat ear canal may cause severe infection and pain.
+According to the experts, the most common cat ear tumor symptoms are:

 - Painful, itchy, and inflamed ear.